rorystouder/OptionBotPro/docs/setup/03-gem-installation.md

 # Gem Installation

-This guide helps you install all Ruby gems required for the TastyTrades UI application.
+This guide helps you install all Ruby gems required for the OptionBotPro application.

 ## Step 1: Fix Gem Version Conflicts